Chapter 6: A Tale of Two Groups#

 By the end of this chapter, you will be able to:

-Determine whether a two-group comparison requires an independent or paired t-test
+Determine whether a two-group comparison requires an independent or paired t-test.

-State and check the assumptions of each test
+State and check the assumptions of each test.

-Apply Levene’s test and Welch’s correction
+Apply Levene’s test and understand Welch’s correction.

-Run and interpret both tests in PSPP and R
+Run and interpret both tests in PSPP and R.

 Before You Begin: The Research Design Question#